teamzira/adp-connection-java/README.md

 ## Contributing

 To contribute to the library, please generate a pull request.
 Before generating the pull request, please insure the following:

-1. Appropriate unit tests have been updated or created.
+1. Appropriate unit tests have been updated or created on all public methods validating the success flows, error, exception conditions.
-2. Code coverage on unit tests must be no less than 95%.
+   In  addition, verify and validate logic inside protected/private methods through tests written for public methods
-2. Your code updates have been fully tested and linted with no errors.
+2. Your code updates have been fully tested and compiled with no errors.
 3. Update README and API documentation as appropriate.

 ## License